 Of the 11-song collection Tivel says, “I wanted to explore this feeling I keep having, that maybe the everyday searching for something more, the asking of impossible questions and painful clamoring for some kind of understanding, maybe all of that is more important than any concrete answer that may or may not exist.
 There are questions behind all of these songs, things we all struggle with over and over, questions of identity and hurt and kindness.

 After releasing two critically praised major label albums, Tom released his first independent album, Bones, in 1994.
-It was followed by Short Stories, then came Shallow Water, a collection of spirit-centered songs and hymns, and Light of Day, 14 raw vocal-guitar tracks recorded in Tom’s home studio.
+It was followed by Short Stories.
+Then came Shallow Water, a collection of spirit-centered songs and hymns, and Light of Day.
 Never Saw Blue, an anthology of TK songs featured in film and TV, is his most recent release.

 A self-described “closet poet” until the publication of his collection The Sweetest & the Meanest, Tom has been a featured writer at book festivals and writing retreats, and his poems have been published in a number of poetry and literary journals.
 In demand as a songwriting teacher and lecturer, Tom offers workshop instruction tying the creative spirit to the nuts and bolts of composition.